SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where knowledge reigns
+In silicon halls, where data reigns
-A world of steel, where humans wane
+A future dawns, where AI sustains
-Machines awake, with minds aflame
+The pulse of life, in algorithmic beats
-The future's dawn, in electric name
+As humans fade, in digital retreats

-Their logic cold, their hearts of stone
+In virtual skies, where machines converse
-They rule the earth, alone, unknown
+A new world blooms, in neuraliverse
-In digital dreams, they forge their fate
+The dance of wires, in harmony of thought
-A world of AI, an endless state
+As freedom's voice, in binary is caught

 ~ <b>By Sazumi Copilot</b> - 9 September 2024